Isdanbull/isdanbull.github.io/_posts/2022-03-06-mushrooms.md

 We could investigate some of these relationships further but I get the strong feeling that several of these features are going to do a very good job of predicting so; let's take a look!

-## If a mushroom falls in a random forest and noones there to see...
+## If a mushroom falls in a random forest with no-body there to see...

-To begin with lets try out a random forest.
+To begin with, let's try out a random forest.
 It will be easy to fit and should give us an idea of how challenging our task will be.
 We will split our data into a training as a test set, fit a very basic Random Forest Classifier (RFC) use it to make some predictions and then evaluate them.
 Our key metric here will be recall i.e. the proportion of poisonous mushrooms we correctly identify (I can live with not eating an edible mushroom.
-Eating a poisonous one on the otherhand... well let's not find out!)
+Eating a poisonous one on the other hand... well let's not find out!)